-At UWA’s most hipster hangout (on the ground floor of Reid Library) you can use paella ($3) as a base for a meal and add on your choice of chicken wings, drumsticks, kebabs, lamb kofta, or eggplant parmigiana (from $2 to $5), all while having change from a $10 note.
+At UWA’s most hipster hangout (on the ground floor of Reid Library) you can use paella ($2.70) as a base for a meal and add on sides of arancini or eggplant or chicken parmigiana (from $1.35 to $6.75), all while having change from a $10 note.
 You’ll also find lots of salads, raw balls and juices to up your #cleaneating Insta game.

 Down in the Barry J Marshall Library there are lots of fresh and healthy options.
 A Turkish bread packed with chicken, roast beef or vego fillings, toasted or fresh comes in under $8.
 And for those 8am lecture days we’re addicted to the breakfast bar where you can mix and match yogurt, muesli and fruit.

 Pretty much everything at Subway is under $10, but if you want change from a fiver, go for the six inch sub of the day – just $4.50!
 You could spend the savings on a drink or sweet snack at Boost Juice or Rocketfuel to wash it down.